This article was updated April 19, 2022.

 Beyond cost savings, the strategic benefits of cloud computing—speed, scalability, ease of upgrades and flexibility—argue strongly in favor of SaaS as the center of the IT strategy for most organizations.

-Despite these financial and strategic benefits, there may be cases where organizations need to retain on-premise systems.
-Examples include situations where the public network infrastructure isn’t reliable enough for remote access, as in some developing countries or even in some rural areas in developed countries.
+Despite these financial and strategic benefits, there may be cases of organizations needing to retain on-premise systems.
+Examples include situations where the public network infrastructure isn’t reliable enough for remote access, as in some developing countries or in some rural areas in developed countries.

-- Get management’s commitment to the cloud upfront before investing effort in cloud migration strategy.
+- Get management’s commitment to the cloud-based ERP solution upfront before investing effort in cloud migration strategy.
 It’s difficult for an IT leader to pursue these developments without firm management backing.

 - Conduct an application portfolio health assessment.
 Understanding the priorities for upgrading or replacing existing applications is a critical first step in developing a road map for migration.